Keurig Dr Pepper Inc. (KDP) Stock Could Soon Reward Patient Investors

 Keurig Dr Pepper Inc. (KDP) Insider Activity

-A total of 22 insider transactions have happened at Keurig Dr Pepper Inc. (KDP) in the last six months, with sales accounting for 8 and purchases happening 14 times.
-The most recent transaction is an insider sale by Gamgort Robert James,the company’sExecutive Chairman.
+A total of 30 insider transactions have happened at Keurig Dr Pepper Inc. (KDP) in the last six months, with sales accounting for 10 and purchases happening 20 times.
+The most recent transaction is an insider sale by Gamgort Robert James ,the company’sExecutive Chairman.
 SEC filings show that Gamgort Robert James sold 92,948 shares of the company’s common stock on Oct 13 at a price of $38.02 per share for a total of $3.53 million.
 Following the sale, the insider now owns 3.98 million shares.

 Keurig Dr Pepper Inc. disclosed in a document filed with the SEC on Oct 12 that Gamgort Robert James (Executive Chairman) sold a total of 2,700 shares of the company’s common stock.
 The trade occurred on Oct 12 and was made at $38.00 per share for $0.1 million.
 Following the transaction, the insider now directly holds 4.07 million shares of the KDP stock.